 Once the mix is homogeneous, it is ready to be casted in the mould.
 Bubbles can appear during this stage, those bubbles will dissapear withing 15 minutes.
-None of the WWA range resin require mixing under vaccum except for the WWA HT where degassing the mix under vacuum is preferable.

 Hardening

 The thinner the resin film, the longer it will take to harden.
 On the contrary the thicker the cast is, the faster it will harden due to the mass effect.